 Fairness is partly about paying people a fair wage.
-It’s also about upholding their human rights, celebrating their individuality, and making sure they feel safe and respected in the workplace.
-Being fair is the right thing to do, ethically and commercially: it helps us attract, motivate and retain great people, and shows others that we’re the kind of responsible business they want to work with.
+It’s also about upholding their human rights, celebrating their individuality and making sure they feel safe and respected in the workplace.
+Being fair helps us attract, motivate and retain great people.

 What we’ve achieved

-We’re delighted to be an official Living Wage Employer, accredited by the Living Wage Foundation.
-This recognises that everyone in our team is paid at least the Foundation Living Wage (£10.20 an hour in London; £8.75 outside London), except interns and apprentices who are exempt from the Foundation rates.
+We are an official Living Wage Employer, accredited by the Living Wage Foundation.
+This recognises that everyone in our business is paid at least the Foundation Living Wage (£10.20 an hour in London; £8.75 outside London), except interns and apprentices who are exempt from the Foundation rates.

 We are pleased to announce the accreditation of Landsec as a Living Wage employer.
 As a FTSE 100 company and the UK’s largest commercial property company, their commitment to the Living Wage shows great leadership."